Why we need resilient software design - Part 3

 Hence, we better get rid of the still widespread 100% availability trap and brace ourselves for failures that will hit us at runtime – systems not being available when we expect them to, network connections being temporarily down or latent, and so on.

-Google once experienced that their developers fell for the 100% availability trap regarding their distributed lock service Chubby: Most developers wrote their software expecting Chubby being 100% available.
+Google once experienced that their developers fell into the 100% availability trap regarding their distributed lock service Chubby: Most developers wrote their software expecting Chubby being 100% available.
 The result were massive outages whenever Chubby did not work perfectly.

 The interesting thing is how Google responded to that situation.
 Most companies would have tried to improve the availability of Chubby as it obviously was the “root cause” of the outages, feeding the 100% availability trap in the minds of their software developers.